hadyelsahar/RE-index-task/README.md

     - Parse the wikipedia xml sample document using a standard xml parser module in python or manually (if easier)
     - Skip Wikipedia Categories i.e.: documents that are very short and start by `Category:`

-    - create 3 output files in the `output` folder
+    - create the following two files in the `output` folder:
-    - `doc.vocab` a CSV file contains unique words in the document and their counts it's columns formatted as below
+        - `doc.vocab` a CSV file contains unique words in the document and their counts.
+It's columns formatted as below:
             -  `wordid`  : generaetd id of the word
             -  `word`    : text of the word
             -  `word_count`: number of appearances of the word in all documents
             -  `document_count` : number of documents that word appear in.

+        - `docs.csv` a csv files contains the words of each document replaced by an ID.
+It's columns are formatted as below:
+            -  `docid` :  the docid as appears in the xml input file (e.g. '38409153' for the first <doc> ).
+            -  `doc_sequence`   : `doc.vocab` ID sequence for words in the document.

  - Tips and notes: